The Grandparents

 These were some of the best times of my life because it was so precious.
 When you are a child you don’t think about the fact that, more than likely, your grands have lived half of their lives already.
 So the memories are sweet and the lessons learned are precious.

-My grandfather died at age 75.
-My grandmother lived until November 2017, and passed at the ripe old age of 97.
+My grandfather died in May 1994 at the age of 75 and my grandmother lived until November 2017, and passed at the ripe old age of 97.

-They are my power two that made the impression of a lifetime.
+These two were my favorite power couple that made the impression of a lifetime.